JasonGrace2282/JasonGrace2282/README.md

 I'm just your average guy ;)

-When I'm not being average, I'm a physics enthusiast, Manim Community Core Dev, a guitarist and an athelete.
+When I'm not being average, I'm a physics enthusiast, Manim Community Core Dev, a guitarist and an athlete.

 ### Favorite Languages
 * Python